-SAFI – Four letters that could save your holiday
+SAFI – the four letters than make your holiday safe

 Following WOW Air ceasing all flights and operations today, the recent insolvency of Flybmi and the forced sale of Flybe many holiday makers are rightly taking the idea of travel insurance more seriously in case they are left stranded abroad through no fault of there own if their airline becomes insolvent.